ggeerraarrdd/eevveerryyddaayy-template/docs/README.md

     ⚠️ **IMPORTANT:** The Index table, including its enclosing markdown comments, can be placed elsewhere but must not be modified in any other way or deleted.

-## Production Setup

-This application primarily runs in the user's local environment using VS Code and Jupyter notebooks.
-However, the GitHub repository serves as the "production environment" for the portfolio aspect of the project.

 ## Usage

 1. Open the project folder on VS Code, if not already.